MichelDeudon/formations/content/en/cours/linguistics/introduction.md

 December 2022, Elon Musk released a model with 175 million parameters, 60% more than BERT. <b>It’s an ego-thing, who has the biggest neural network</b>.
 BERT was a bazooka. <b>OpenAI released a tank</b>.

 Decision making systems lack <b>diversity</b>.
-There is no such things as a universal language model trained on one language (lol).
+There is no such things as a universal language model trained on English by French engineers.
 Conflicts of interest set us further apart from our common goals like building an <b>inclusive society</b> or <b>low carbon economy</b>.

 In addition, the way AI is done at Google, Facebook, Microsoft or Amazon, is not appropriate for many entrepreneurs or researchers, working on new problems with little to no data.
 Cheap labour and moderators used to supervise machine learning models is unethical.